ZhenyaKh/coco-beholder/README.md

 <details><summary>Please, click to expand.</summary><br></br>

-If you want to test a scheme that is not present in Pantheon collection you can add it locally as following:
+If you want to test a scheme that is not present in Pantheon collection you can add it locally as follows:

 * Suppose you want to add TCP CDG.
 Check if the module is present in your kernel: